KaranMishra3610/SleepWell/README.md

 >   Explore.
 Reflect.
 Rest.
 Repeat.

 ---

+## TL;DR for Judges

+- **SleepWell** is a solo-built, full-stack wellness experience that turns sleep improvement into a magical adventure — complete with quests, XP, calming rituals, bedtime stories, and AI insights.

+- **Local AI-first**: All ML — including webcam emotion recognition (via OpenCV + DeepFace), journal sentiment analysis (HuggingFace), and a custom sleep score model — runs entirely offline, ensuring privacy and responsiveness.

+- **LLM-Powered Routine Advisor**: A locally-run FLAN-T5 generates personalized tips from your habits — with a clever fallback engine using rule-based logic to gracefully handle hallucinations or repetition.

+- **Gamified Companions**: Choose between four mystical guides — The Sage, The Knight, The Healer, and The Tracker — each unlocking unique quests, habit tracking, breathing tools, calming games, and reflective journaling.

+> A deeply integrated blend of AI, emotional intelligence, and habit-forming UX — made by one developer under time pressure and while unwell.

+---

 ##   Core Gameplay: Quests, XP & Growth

 SleepWell isn't simply logging your sleep — Built to motivate through quests, XP, and rewards that improve sleep habits.